Clemapfel/jluna/docs/manual.md

 ### Calling Julia Functions

 So far, we used proxies to call Julia-functions with Julia-values.
-In the `unsafe` library, we instead use `unsafe::call`, which takes a `unsafe::Function*` as its first argument and any number of `unsafe::Value*` as subsequent arguments.
+In the `unsafe` library, we instead use `unsafe::call`, which takes a `unsafe::Function*` as its first argument and any number of `unsafe::Value*`, which will be used to invoke the given function.

 This has a few downsides.
 Firstly, we need to acquire a pointer to any given function.
 We could do this through proxies, but the most performant way is through `unsafe::get_function`.
 This functions takes two argument: the module the function is located in, as well as the name of a function as a symbol: